Black and White Cake – dark chocolate cake layers with a light and fluffy vanilla buttercream.

 Black and White Cake

 It really did just feel so good to be home and in my element.
 Since it was New Year’s Even, I made sure we had cake for our festivities.
 I decided to keep it simple with a classic I’ve made before but have actually never posted about.
 I used my dark chocolate cake recipe with my vanilla buttercream to make a classic Black and White Cake.
 It’s an easy combination to overlook, but it’s always a hit.
-And because there’s just two elements to this cake, it’s the perfect cake for beginners to master.
+And because there are just two elements to this cake, it’s the perfect cake for beginners to master.

 Chocolate Cake